TheAssemblyArmada/Vanilla-Conquer/README.md

 #### Requirements

+- MinGW-w64
+- CMake

-Recent enough MinGW-w64 packages, CMake and [JWasm](https://www.japheth.de/JWasm.html).
-On Ubuntu you can install the first two with:
+On Debian/Ubuntu you can install the build requirements as follows:

 ```
 sudo apt install mingw-w64 cmake
 ```

-JWasm needs to be compiled from sources and added to `$PATH`.
+If you want to build with x86 assembly, [JWasm](https://www.japheth.de/JWasm.html) needs to be compiled from sources and added to `$PATH`.

 #### Building